Distinguished Professor and Regents Professor

 Thunderbird at Arizona State University

-David received his Ph.D. in Business Administration (1983) and his MBA (1977) from Michigan State University.
-His B.A.
-(1973) is from Alma College, where in 2015 he joined the Board of Trustees.
+David has a Ph.D. in Business Administration (Organizational Behavior) and an M.B.A., both from Michigan State University.
+His B.A. is from Alma College, Alma, Michigan where he has also served on the Board of Trustees.

 Emeritus Edward M. Carson Chair and Professor of Marketing Distinguished Faculty